jcowey/P3/README.md

 - An announcement with the call for contributions may be viewed on the website of the journal: [see here](https://journals.ub.uni-heidelberg.de/index.php/pylon/announcement)
 - A deadline for submission for a Pylon 7 article should be **March 7, 2025** at the very latest.
 Even then if an article needs much attention and change it would probably have to be moved to Pylon 8.
+- The deadline in March is early, because we want to publish in May and November, rather than July and December.
+That way we hope to involve the University Library as little as possible in the period leading up to Christmas.

 ### Published volumes